fermyon/spin-componentize/README.md

+# IMPORTANT: This repo is no longer under development.

+All development of spin-componentize has been moved into [the Spin repo](https://github.com/fermyon/spin/tree/main/crates/componentize).

 # spin-componentize

 This library converts a Spin module to a [component](https://github.com/WebAssembly/component-model/).

-See [reactor.wit](wasmtime/crates/wasi/wit/deps/preview/reactor.wit) for the definition of the Spin world.
 Note that although the world specifies both `inbound-redis` and `inbound-http` exports, `spin-componentize` will only export either or both according to what the original module exported.

 ## Building

-First, install [Rust](https://rustup.rs/) v1.68 or later.
-You'll also need to install a couple of Wasm targets:
+This crate requires a [Rust](https://rustup.rs/) installation v1.68 or later and a couple of Wasm targets:

 ```shell
 rustup target add wasm32-wasi
 rustup target add wasm32-unknown-unknown
 ```

-Then run `cargo build --release`.
 Note that this is currently only a library and does not yet have a CLI interface, although that would be easy to add if desired.

 ## Testing